 There is also a black raspberry.
 There are several ways to tell a black raspberry from a blackberry.
 A ripe black raspberry will be hollow when it is pulled from the stem, while a blackberry has a plug where the stem attached to the berry.
 Black raspberries are soft, usually roundish, and dull colored.
 Blackberries are firm, shiny, and slightly oblong in shape rather than round.

-Salmonberries grow in many places around the region.
-Similar to raspberries, salmon berries are orange (salmon colored) when ripe.
-The flavor is underwhelming compared to many other types of berries, somewhat bland and not very sweet.
+Similar to raspberries, salmonberries grow wild in many places around the region.
+As their name implies, salmonberries are orange colored when ripe.
+The flavor is underwhelming, somewhat bland and not very sweet.

 About Blueberries